Real Estate Lingo Decoded

 Title Company: a company that specializes in examining and insuring titles to real estate such as Stewart Title and F.T.C Canada.

 Title Insurance: insurance that protects the lender against any claims that arise from arguments about ownership of the property; also available for homebuyers.
 An insurance policy guaranteeing the accuracy of a title search protecting against errors.
-Most lenders require the buyer to purchase title insurance protecting the lender against loss in the event of a title defect.
-This charge is included in the closing costs.
-A policy that protects the buyer from title defects is known as an owner's policy and requires an additional charge.
-Common Title Insurance companies in Canada include Stewart Title Canada and F.T.C Canada.

 Title Search: a check of public records to be sure that the seller is the recognized owner of the real estate and that there are no unsettled liens or other claims against the property.